 - a.
-Accessory structures located within Zones A1-30 and A shall be exempt from the elevation criteria required in Section 2.3.4.D(2) (Residential Structures) and Section 2.3.4.D(3) (Nonresidential Structures) if all other requirements of Section 2.3.4.D (Additional Requirements for the FPO District) and all the following requirements are met. - b.
+Accessory structures located within Zones A1-30 and A shall be exempt from the elevation criteria required in Subsections 2.3.4.D(2) and 2.3.4.D(3) if all other requirements of Section 2.3.4.D and all the following requirements are met. - b.
 Accessory structures shall: - i.
 Have an area of 500 square feet or less and have a value less than \$3,000; - ii.
 Have unfinished interiors and not be used for human habitation; - iii.
 Have hydraulic openings as specified in Subsection 2.3.4.D(8)a.ii(C) in at least two (2) different walls of the accessory structure; - iv.
 Be located outside the floodway; - v.
 When possible, be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwater and be placed further from the source of flooding than is the primary structure; and - vi.
 Have only ground fault interrupt electrical outlets and have electric service disconnects located above the base flood elevation and, when possible, outside the Special Flood Hazard Area.